microsoft/industry/healthcare/referenceImplementation/readme.md

   - Storage Account for the NSG Flow Logs setup
   - Diagnostics settings for Activity Logs, VMs, and PaaS resources sent to Log Analytics

-- An Azure subscription dedicated for **Connectivity** for Azure platform networking and distributed edge, which deploys core Azure networking resources such as:
+- An Azure subscription dedicated for **Connectivity** for Azure platform networking and On-Premises connectivity, which deploys core Azure networking resources such as:

   - A hub virtual network
   - Azure Firewall